Amaniokl/Assignment_doopler/README.md

 2. **Access the application:**

-   Open your browser and go to `http://localhost:PORT/api`, replacing `PORT` with the actual port number your server is running on.
+   Open your browser and go to `http://localhost:PORT/api`, replacing `PORT` with the actual port number your server is running on or for using deployed server `https://assignment-doopler.onrender.com/api`.

 ## Configuration